 Lauren Yates & W’menswear: Hard Hitting Garments For Hard Hitting Women

-Starting an article that brings a number of different characteristics and elements, I want to tell you, highlight and explain to you is going to be pretty tough.
+Starting an article that brings in such a number of different characteristics and elements, I want to tell you about, highlight and explain to you is going to be pretty tough.
 There are just way too many things around Lauren Yates, her projects and her way of living that impress me so much, that I don't know where to begin with.